Estate, legacy or a gift?

 What part of the estate can I freely dispose of?

-What is better suited for a donation to an aid organisation (inheritance or legacy)?
+What is better suited for a donation to a charitable organization (inheritance or legacy/bequest)?

 How can I name an heir or bequeath a legacy to a beneficiary?